flyingcircusio/doc/src/guide/api/methods.rst

 ~~~~~~~~~~~~~~~~

 The ``log()`` method returns all log entries about any call to the other
-methods within the same resource group.
+methods within the same project.
 This allows you to integrate our API
 logging into your own logging infrastructure by calling this method regularly.
 A serial counter assures that you will receive only new logs and not miss any
 logs.